BY JOHN FLYNN, DIRECTOR OF TALENT SOLUTIONS at MCPc

 While I wasn’t surprised, it is still disconcerting to read an article in Crain’s Cleveland Business that Information Technology professionals lead the list of jobs that are hardest for Northeast Ohio companies in 18 counties to find and fill.

-Crain’s was citing a TeamNEO report, released this week, which says the region isn't keeping up with the demand for entry-level job candidates in the fields that will have the greatest need for new workers between now and 2020.
+Crain’s was citing a TeamNEO report, released this week, which says the region isn't keeping up with the demand for entry-level information technology candidates in the fields that will have the greatest need for new workers between now and 2020.
 Topping the list of those fields is IT.

 In information technology, which is expected to grow rapidly, Team NEO found a mismatch between the demand for entry-level IT workers based on 2016 jobs postings and the number of IT credentials awarded in 2015.